improving-minnesota/react-redux-workshop/labs/lab-05-forms.md

 ### Check it out!

 - Let's look at the progress that has already been completed on the application by the rest of the team.
-  - The biggest change is that our server team has added cookie-based security.
-We need to create a login form and all the flux components needed for that.
   - The component files needed to create and edit an employee have been created for you.
 You will need to implement them.
   - You'll also notice that **React Router** mixins have been added to some of our previous components.
 More on that later.